sarahdobson/piv-guides/_userconfig/1_nss.md

 permalink: userconfig/1_nss/
 ---

 Firefox doesn't use the Windows' trust store by default.
-This guide will help you to automate importing Certificate Authority (CA) certificates into the Firefox Network Security Services (NSS) trust store.
+This guide will help you to automate the distribution of Certification Authority (CA) certificates into the Firefox Network Security Services (NSS) trust store.

 ## Prerequisites

 1. Install the Firefox NSS _certutil_ on your client machines.
 Go to: [Firefox-Add Certs](https://github.com/christian-korneck/firefox_add-certs/releases){target="_blank"}_.
 2. Configure your client machines for PIV login.

-## Create a Script To Distribute CA Certificates to NSS
+## Automate the Distribution of CA Certificates into the NSS Trust Store

 1. Using a Domain Controller, copy the CA certificate to the NSS directory so you can access it via _\\fileserver\scripts$\comp_resources\nss\publicca.cer_.
 2. Open the Group Policy Management Console: _gpmc.msc_.